Giuliano Alesi: GT300

 Alesi competed in Super GT with team Arto alongside Sean Walkinshaw in the GT300 category in 2021.

 GT500

-He was promoted to the GT500 category, joining 2021 champions Toyota Team au TOM'S alongside Sho Tsuboi; he replaced Yuhi Sekiguchi, who moved to SARD; the highlight of their season was a second in the first Fuji race, the race being stopped midway due to a heavy crash by Mitsunori Takaboshi.
+Alesi was promoted to the GT500 category, joining 2021 champions Toyota Team au TOM'S alongside Sho Tsuboi; he replaced Yuhi Sekiguchi, who moved to SARD; the highlight of their season was a second in the first Fuji race, the race being stopped midway due to a heavy crash by Mitsunori Takaboshi.
 Alesi swapped seats with Ritomo Miyata for 2023, now racing alongside former Honda driver Ukyo Sasahara in the Deloitte car.

 Personal life

-Giuliano Alesi was born on September 20, 1999, in Avignon, France.
-His father is former professional racing driver Jean Alesi, and his mother is Japanese model, actress, and former pop singer Kumiko Goto.
-He has four siblings: an older half-sister from his father's first marriage, his brother John, and younger sister Helena Alesi, who is also a fellow racing driver.
+Giuliano Ryu Alesi was born on 20 September 1999 in Avignon, France.
+His father is a former professional racing driver Jean Alesi, and his mother is a Japanese model, actress, and former pop singer Kumiko Goto.
+He has three siblings: an older half-sister from his father's first marriage, his brother John, and younger sister Helena Alesi, who is also a fellow racing driver.
 Alesi is multilingual; he can speak English, French, Italian, and Japanese fluently.